hendrenja/driver-mnt-filestore/README.md

 }
 ```

-If the file loaded successfully, all objects under `data` will now be persisted to JSON files.
+If the file loaded successfully, all objects under `data` will now be persisted to JSON files in the `/tmp/myProjectStore` directory.